 The bakery is famous for its Bolo-rei (Kings’ cake) during the Christmas season.

-Rua Augusta is one of the busiest, yet most pleasant streets in Lisbon.
+Rua Augusta is one of the busiest, yet most pleasant streets in downtown Lisbon.

 The north-south running street connects Rossio to Praça do Comércio, one of Europe’s largest squares.